 Similarly, the fifth group, denoted by `X', consists of canopies with different $N_z$ but with the same streamwise parameters.
 In \S\ref{sec:x_or_z}, with the `Z' and `X' groups, we investigate whether parameters in the streamwise or spanwise direction have more impact on flow penetration.
 To identify whether the gap or pitch matters, we study canopies with a fixed gap but different pitch (group `G') or with a fixed pitch but different gap (group `S') in \S\ref{sec:pitch_or_gap}.
 The number that follows prefixes `G' and `S' denotes the approximate value of the fixed gap and pitch in inner units, respectively.
-Finally, in \S\ref{sec:reynolds}, we investigate the effect of the Reynolds number using canopies with similar geometry in outer (same $s/\delta$, $g/\delta$ and $h/\delta$ in group `OS') or inner units (same $s^+$, $g^+$ and $h^+$ in group `IS').
+Finally, in \S\ref{sec:reynolds}, we investigate the effect of the Reynolds number using canopies with similar geometry in outer (same $s/\delta$, $g/\delta$ and $h/\delta$ in group `OS') or inner units (samex` $s^+$, $g^+$ and $h^+$ in group `IS').